Asclepias subulata, Rush Milkweed

 Common Name: Rush Milkweed

-Also Called: Cane Milkweed and Desert Milkweed; (Spanish: Jumete, Yamate, Candelilla Bronca, Ajamete, Talayote)
+Also Called: Cane Milkweed, Desert Milkweed; (Spanish: Jumete, Yamate, Candelilla Bronca, Ajamete, Talayote)

 Family: Asclepiadaceae, Milkweed Family